 Individual VM functions may perform additional fault checking (e.g., one might cause a general-protection exception if CPL > 0).
-The general operation of VMFUNC includes no checks that might result in a VM exit, but specific VM functions might do so.
-If such a VM exit occurs, the basic exit reason used is 59 (3BH), indicating "VMFUNC", and the length of the VMFUNC instruction is saved into the VM-exit instruction-length field.
-The specification of a VM function may indicate that other exit information is provided.
+In addition, specific VM functions may include checks that might result in a VM exit.
+If such a VM exit occurs, VM-exit information is saved as described in the previous paragraph.
+The specification of a VM function may indicate that additional VM-exit information is provided.

-The specific behavior of the EPTP-switching function (including checks that result in VM exits) is given in Section 25.7.4.3.
+The specific behavior of the EPTP-switching VM function (including checks that result in VM exits) is given in Section 25.7.4.3.